perrin-isir/xpag/README.md

 (see [core.py](https://github.com/Farama-Foundation/Gym-Robotics/blob/main/gym_robotics/core.py)):
 their observation spaces are of type [gym.spaces.Dict](https://github.com/openai/gym/blob/master/gym/spaces/dict.py), with the following keys in the observation dictionaries: "observation", "achieved_goal", "desired_goal".
-They must also have a `compute_reward()` function that computes rewards based on achieved and desired goals. *xpag* also assumes that, for goal-based environments, the `info` dictionary returned by the step function contains `info["is_success"]`, an array of Booleans (one per rollout) that are `True` if the corresponding transition is a successfull achievement of the desired goal, and `False` otherwise.
+They must also have a `compute_reward()` function that, in the default case, computes rewards based on the difference between achieved and desired goals. *xpag* also assumes that, for goal-based environments, the `info` dictionary returned by the step function contains `info["is_success"]`, an array of Booleans (one per rollout) that are `True` if the corresponding transition is a successfull achievement of the desired goal, and `False` otherwise.